Special-Niewbie/HandleOS/README.md

+# 🚧 Page Under Maintenance 🚧

+**The page is currently being updating to explain the new C2D version 4.1.0 and improve several sections.
+Please check back in the next few hours/Days for detailed information!**

 ## Join Our Discord Community!

 We’ve launched a Discord channel where we can exchange ideas, provide support, and help each other out.
 Join us at: